-The HHI is the sum of the squares of all bank's percentage share of deposits.
-See Bailey (2007)
+8 The HHI is the sum of the squares of all banks' percentage share of deposits.

+9 See Bailey (2007)

+funding structure of banking institutions.
+The vulnerability index gives a measure of how well the financial system can respond to shocks.
+The inflation rate and fiscal budget deficit as a share of GDP are included as a signal of investor confidence in the economy given the implications this can have for the financial markets and financial stability.
+In addition, the current account deficit as a share of GDP signals the country's susceptibility to external shocks.
+Absolute changes in the REER were also included in this sub-index.
+These changes reflect adjustments in the exchange rates as a corrective measure in the economy and have implications for economic stability.
+The ratio of non-governmental loans to total credit reflects bank funding of private sector credit and the scope for growth in productive investments.
 Loans as a percentage of deposits is indicative of whether institutions face difficulties in efficiently performing their intermediation functions.
 Deterioration in deposits as a share of M2 signals decreased savings and increased consumption and this can fuel inflationary tendencies in the economy which has implications for financial stability.
-The final indicator of the 'financial vulnerability sub-index' retained the ratio of 'reserves to deposits' and 'notes & coins to M2', act as an early warning indicator.
+The final indicator of the 'financial vulnerability subindex' included the 'ratio of reserves to deposits' and 'notes & coins to M2', and acts as an early warning indicator.
 Reserves as a share of deposits reflect the banking sector capacity to respond to severe deposit withdrawal, while notes & coins to M2 measures the liquidity preference of the economy.
 Thus, a high liquidity preference coupled with low reserves would signal increased vulnerability in the banking system.

 The variables retained in the 'financial soundness sub-index' measures the solvency of credit institutions in the financial system.
 'Non performing loans to total loans' reflects the loan quality of banks and their level of capitalization is measured by the "capital to assets" ratio.
-The 'Z-score' is a measure of the probability to the risk of insolvency.
-The liquidity ratio is a measure of banks' resilience to cash flow shocks (Gersl and Hermanek, 2006).
+The 'Z-score' is a measure of the probability to the risk of insolvency.10 The liquidity ratio is a measure of banks' resilience to cash flow shocks (Gersl and Hermanek 2006).

 Regarding the 'world economic climate sub-index', indicators that fundamentally impact both local and foreign investors' confidence level in the financial system are included.
 Notably, 'world economic growth' and 'world inflation rate' were calculated by calculating the weighted averages of data from the top six countries which participate in trade with Jamaica.
-The economic climate index was sourced from the Centre for Economic Studies & Institute for Economic Research (CESifo).
-11
+The economic climate index was sourced from the Centre for Economic Studies & Institute for Economic Research (CESifo).11